 Ms. Pullan tried over 50 trials as a Prosecutor, ranging from Capital Murder to Class C Misdemeanors.
 Additionally, she reviewed and investigated thousands of cases on behalf of the State of Texas.
 After six years of service, Ms. Pullan left the office under the title of Division Chief.

-Ms. Pullan is a founding partner of Maginnis Pullan & Young, P.L.L.C.
-She has defended all types and levels of criminal offenses ranging from DWIs to Aggravated Assaults.
+Ms. Pullan was a founding partner of Maginnis Pullan & Young, P.L.L.C.
+In April of 2016, Patty Maginnis was elected as Judge of the 435th District Court.
+Ms. Pullan and Mr. Young continue in their carreers to compassionately and aggressively defend those accused of crimes in Montgomery County, Texas by forming Pullan & Young, P.L.L.C.
+Ms. Pullan has defended all types and levels of criminal offenses ranging from DWIs to Aggravated Assaults.
 She has protected falsely accused clients from becoming registered sex offenders, and fights tirelessly to protect the records of young clients from having a permanent criminal record.
 No matter the type of case, Ms. Pullan will defend that person to the fullest extent.

 Free consultation (60 minutes)